api3dao/oev-docs/docs/oev-searchers/in-depth/index.md

 ---
-title: Getting Started
+title: Getting started
 pageHeader: OEV Searchers → In Depth
 outline: deep
 ---

 <PageHeader/>

-# Getting Started
+# Getting started

 This part of the docs is dedicated to searchers.
 It details how OEV auctions work and explains basic searching strategies to simplify the onboarding of existing MEV searchers to OEV.

-## OEV dApps Catalog
+## OEV dApps catalog

 We maintain an open-source list of all dApps that have integrated Api3 feeds as part of the [dApp registry](https://github.com/api3dao/dapp-registry).
 However,